CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It modifies all rows in the `gender` column.

-- It selects `students` as the table to be deleted.
+- It selects the `students` table to be deleted.

-- It selects `students` as the table to be modified.
+- It selects the `students` table to be modified.

 - It updates the rows in the `gender` column with the value substituted by the named placeholder `?`.